Deterministic Patterns for Multiple Access with Latency and Reliability Guarantees: System model

 \section{System model}

 We consider a communication system with a single base station (BS) serving a population of $N$ intermittently active users (UEs) transmitting in the uplink.
-The access channel is composed of periodic frames, which are further broken down into $M$ access opportunities otherwise known as slots\footnote{Although in Fig.~\ref{fig:system model} the slots seem to be arranged in time, this is not a requirement.
-The slots can also represent different frequencies/groups of frequencies (subcarriers) or be 2-dimensional constructs (similar to Resource Blocks in LTE/5G).}.
+The shared wireless channel is composed of periodic frames, which are further broken down into $M$ slots\footnote{ The slots can be arranged in time, or they may represent different frequencies/groups of frequencies (subcarriers) or be 2-dimensional constructs similar to Resource Blocks in LTE/5G.}.
 We assume that UEs are independently activated in a frame with probability $b$, such that the total number of active devices $U$ follows a binomial distribution $f_\text{bin}(u;b,N)=\binom{N}{u}b^u(1-b)^{N-u}$.
-Whenever active, a user selects $K$ out of $M$ slots in a frame and uses them to transmit its packet, thus employing a form of $K$-repetition coding.
-It is further assumed that all UEs transmit with the same rate $R$ measured in bits per channel use (c.u.).
+Whenever active, a user selects $K$ out of $M$ slots in a frame and uses them to transmit its packet, thus employing $K$-repetition coding.
+It is further assumed that all UEs transmit with the same rate\footnote{The assumption of equal transmission rates is common in the literature investigating slotted ALOHA access and makes the analysis tractable.
+Furthermore, the value of $R$ is typically low, entailing relatively small packets coded at a very low rate, which is in line with the chosen high-reliability use case considered in this paper.} $R$ measured in bits per channel use (c.u.).
 The described model is visualized in the example in Fig.~\ref{fig:system model}.
-In general $M$ is determined by the allowed latency, while $K$ is a design parameter that depends on the number of users $N$ and the activation probability $b$.
+In general, $M$ is determined by the allowed latency and available bandwidth, while $K$ is a design parameter that depends on the number of users $N$ and the activation probability $b$.